asif-javed/ce-packager/README.md

 branch you wish to use and update the KalturaServer submodule to use a similar branch.

-*During development, all commits to this repo _must_ be atomic so that they may be rebased onto misc branches.*  Fixes to the packager or server should be rebased to the base of the branch to insure that they can cleanly be applied to the R&D svn.
+***During development, all commits to this repo _must_ be atomic so that they may be rebased onto any branch.***  Fixes to the packager or server should be rebased to the base of the branch to insure that they can cleanly be applied to the R&D svn.